supershaneski/openai-chatfriend/README.md

 This project is a chatbox application built using [Nuxt 3](https://nuxt.com/v3) powered by [OpenAI Text completion endpoint](https://beta.openai.com/docs/guides/completion).

 In the future, you can select different personality of your AI friend that you want to chat.
-It will then emulates normal conversation between friends.
+It will then emulate normal conversation between friends.

 The default AI friend will respond in Japanese.
 You can use this app to practice chatting with a Japanese person!